DenizParlak/Zephyrus/README.md

 # Zephyrus
 Auditing &amp; Hardening Tool for Kubernetes

-Zephyrus is developing for system and application administrators, security specialists, auditors, help desk, and platform deployment personnel who plan to develop, deploy, assess, or secure solutions that incorporate Kubernetes.
+Zephyrus is developing for system and application administrators, security specialists, auditors and platform deployment personnel who plan to develop, deploy, assess, or secure solutions that incorporate Kubernetes.

 Zephyrus provides completely hardening solution and establishing a secure configuration posture for Kubernetes.